nleng/DNA-replication/README.md

 ### License

-This application is released under the WTF-OMG version 3.0.
+This application is released under the WTF-OMG License version 3.0.